 3) Gel toe protectors (sleeves or caps)

-These devices are great for two reasons:
+Gel toe protectors are great for pinky toe blisters two reasons:

 A word of caution though, only use gel toe protectors on intact and unblistered skin.
 If your skin is weakened and weepy, the skin will become soggy and macerated.
 If already blistered, you’ll have to settle on the island dressing or blister plaster you’ll be using as part of your blister treatment.

-4) Engo blister patch
+4) Engo Blister Patch

 - You don’t think your little toe is curly but you’re still getting blisters.

 - The gel toe cover takes up too much room in your shoe.

 - If you already have a blister

 It can be tricky to get all the way down to the end of your toebox for this blister location.
 Rather than cut your shoe in half like I have for the below demonstration 😉 you’ll need to take your laces right out to get good access down there.